Site performance is an integral part of any website's success, and this holds true for SEO as well.

 - Google Analytics - There are "site speed" analytics under the "content" sub-section so that you can see your daily speed.

-- Pingdom – This one is a great tool that show general performance grade and is very simple to use.
+- Pingdom - This one is a great tool that shows general performance grades and is very simple to use.